i3elj/composer_tutorial/README.md

   If there already is a `composer.lock` file, it means you or someone working in the project already ran the `update` command.<br/>
-  Therefore, if you are clonning a repo and it's have a `composer.lock` you can simply use the command above so that every package installed is the all the same version which is listed in the `composer.lock` file.
+  Therefore, if you are clonning a repo and it's have a `composer.lock` you can simply use the command above so that every package installed is all the same version which is listed in `composer.lock` file.